Our Psychologists

 Psychologist (Registered) and Board Approved Supervisor – Adults and Relationship Therapy

-Ishma’s other areas of focus are Anxiety Disorders– such as Anxiety Disorders including Generalized Anxiety Disorder, specific Phobia, Social Anxiety Disorder, Panic Disorder, Specified and Unspecified Anxiety Disorder.
-She is motivated to facilitate a positive change, working collaboratively to reduce the impact anxiety can have on the everyday lives of her clients.
+In addition, Ishma works with clients who struggle with Anxiety Disorders such as Generalised Anxiety Disorder, Social Anxiety Disorder, Panic Disorder, and Unspecified Anxiety Disorder.
+She is committed to facilitating positive change collaboratively to reduce the impact that anxiety can have on her clients’ everyday lives.

-Ishma also enjoys working with people on issues related to phase of life problems, loneliness and acculturation challenges.
+Additionally, Ishma assists clients with concerns related to phase-of-life problems, loneliness, and acculturation challenges.

-In her free time, Ishma enjoys painting, drawing and writing.
-And boxing.
-Because.
+In her free time, Ishma enjoys painting, drawing, and writing.
+And lifting heavy things.
+Just because.

 Dr Ceylan Celen